 How you have fallen from heaven, morning star, son of the dawn!
 You have been cast down to the earth, you who once laid low the nations!
 You said in your heart, “I will ascend to the heavens; I will raise my throne above the stars of God; I will sit enthroned on the mount of assembly, on the utmost heights of Mount Zaphon.
 I will ascend above the tops of the clouds; I will make myself like the Most High.”
 But you are brought down to the realm of the dead, to the depths of the pit.

-It is important to note that while this is the traditional interpretation many scholars today do not agree that these poems were referring to the Adversary (the Satan).
-The poetry of Isaiah and Ezekiel seems to them to be drawing links between the connection of prideful earthly rulers and spiritual rulers
+Not all scholars agree that these texts were referring to the Adversary (the Satan), however.
+Some say the poetry of Isaiah and Ezekiel simply draws links between the connection of prideful earthly rulers and spiritual rulers.

 In the Garden

-The earliest recorded instance of a spiritual being rebelling against God the Creator is woven into the narrative of the initial human rebellion, as depicted in Genesis 3.
-According to the biblical account in Genesis 1-2, God fashioned the world and its inhabitants, deeming His creation “very good” and expressing satisfaction with all that He had brought into existence.
+The earliest recorded Biblical instance of a spiritual being rebelling against God the Creator features in the first chapters of Genesis.
+According to Genesis 1-2, God fashioned the world and its inhabitants, and deemed His creation “very good.”
+But then we meet the serpent in Genesis 3.

-The initial account of a creature rebelling against this harmonious creation unfolds through the personified serpent.
-Many Christians interpret subsequent biblical narratives as revealing the serpent to be a spiritual being that challenges God’s word, enticing humans to distrust Him and instead rely on their own desires.
+Scripture identifies this personified serpent as a creature who rebels against God’s harmonious creation.
+Subsequent Biblical narratives reveal the serpent as a spiritual being that challenges God’s word, enticing humans to distrust Him and instead rely on their own desires.

 Following this rebellion, God addresses the serpent and foretells a perpetual enmity between the serpent and the woman, as well as between their respective offspring.
-A prophecy emerges, promising that an offspring from the woman will ultimately rise to crush the serpent’s head, bringing an end to the rebellion and the devastation inflicted upon God’s creation and creatures (Genesis 3:15)
+A prophecy emerges, promising that an offspring from the woman will ultimately rise to crush the serpent’s head.
+This individual will bring an end to the rebellion and the devastation inflicted upon God’s creation and creatures (Genesis 3:15).

 The Satan

-In Genesis Chapter 4, the term ‘sin’ makes its first appearance, describing the beast-like desires within humans that lead to their own harm.
-Throughout the subsequent Hebrew Scriptures, the spiritual entity or entities seeking to tempt humanity toward self-destruction are often referred to as ‘the satan,’ derived from the Hebrew word for ‘the adversary’ or ‘the accuser.’
+The term “sin“ makes its first appearance in Genesis 4, describing the desires found within humans that lead to their own harm.
+Subsequent Hebrew Scriptures (Old Testament passages) refer to the spiritual entity/entities seeking to tempt humanity toward self-destruction as “the satan,“ derived from the Hebrew word for “the adversary“ or “the accuser.“

 The Power of Satan

-Although Christians believe they have been freed from the power of sin and evil, they must still live with the presence of sin and evil until Jesus returns to initiate a newly created order in which evil does not exist.
+While Christians believe they have been freed from the power of sin and evil, they must still struggle with the presence of sin and evil in this present life.
+In the end, Jesus will return to initiate a newly created order in which evil no longer exists.

 Satan as Archetype